-Questions regarding availability of treatment or counseling care have been included in multiple versions of CAHPS, though the wording has changed slightly with each version.
-Although at the time of this writing, the Item Set for the CCC supplement has only been released through version 4.0, States may include any questions in their surveys, whether from earlier supplements or from questions crafted by the States themselves.
-Specifically, this measure requires States that sample their Medicaid populations to include the optional supplement question and report the percentage of parents who responded "Usually" or "Always" to the treatment or counseling availability question from version 4.0 of the Item Set for CCC in their CAHPS Health Plan Survey - Child Medicaid Survey or its equivalent question in future versions of the CCC Item Set.
-The treatment or counseling availability question in version 4 of the CAHPS CCC Item Set is written as follows:
+Questions regarding availability of specialty care have been included in multiple versions of CAHPS, though the wording has changed slightly with each version.
+At this writing, States were encouraged but not required to use CAHPS version 5.0, but many continued to use version 4.0.
+Specifically, this measure requires States that sample their Medicaid populations to report the percentage of parents who responded "Usually" or "Always" to the specialist availability question from the CAHPS Health Plan Survey - Child Medicaid Survey or its equivalent question in future versions of the same CAHPS survey.
+The specialist availability question is written as follows in the CAHPS surveys in use in 2014: